GalaxeTV/GalaxeSMP/README.md

 - [CodeQL](https://codeql.github.com/) analysis on pull requests
 - [Dependabot](https://github.com/dependabot) to keep dependencies up to date
 - [Qodana](https://www.jetbrains.com/qodana/) to check for code smells

+There is also no allowing of force pushing to the main branch.
+Everything has to be done through a pull request.
+If you have a new feature that you want to add, please create a new branch and open a pull request.
+This will allow for code review and discussion before merging.

 ## Twitch.TV integration